PeachyDB-Inc/PeachyDB/Examples.md

    of behavior and get a baseline.
 2. Replace the schema files indicated above with your own schema.
 3. Replace the client driver function with your own queries.
 4. Possibly utilize separate threads/fibers for read queries and write queries.
+This may or may not make much difference with respect to code readibility and performance issues investigation.
 5. Note that each invocation of `peachdb_client_cqldb` will reload the schema and return errors in reloading the schema since all the schema records are present.
    This should not hinder the test.